-3. The next concomitant of the birth of Christ was his circumcision.
-But this may more properly be spoken of under another head, and so I will not insist upon it now.

-4. The next concomitant was his first coming into the second temple, when an infant, on occasion of the purification of the blessed Virgin.
+- 3. The next concomitant of the birth of Christ was his circumcision.
+But this may more properly be spoken PART II. of under another head, and so I will not insist upon it - 4.
+The next concomitant was his first coming into the second temple, when an infant, on occasion of the purification of the blessed Virgin.
 We read, Hagg. ii.
-7. "The desire of all nations shall come, and I will fill this house, (or temple) with glory."
+7. "The desire of all nations shall come, and I will fill this to make some general observations concerning those house, (or temple) with glory."
 And in Mal. iii.
-1. "The Lord, whom ye seek, shall suddenly come to his temple, even the messenger of the covenant."
-And now was the first instance of the fulfilment of these prophecies.

-5. The last concomitant I shall mention is the sceptre's departing from Judah, in the death of Herod the Great.
+1. "The things by which this purchase was made-and then to Lord, whom ye seek, shall suddenly come to his temple, even the messenger of the covenant."
+And now was the did and suffered, by which that purchase was made. first instance of the fulfilment of these prophecies. - 5.
+The last concomitant I shall mention is the sceptre's departing from Judah, in the death of Herod the Great.
 The sceptre had never totally departed from Judah till now.
-Judah's sceptre was greatly diminished in the revolt of the ten tribes in Jeroboam's time; and the sceptre departed from Israel or Ephraim at the time of the captivity of the ten tribes by Shalmaneser.
+Judah's sceptre was greatly diminished in the revolt of the ten tribes in Jeroboam's time; and the sceptre departed from Israel or Ephraim at the time to happiness, and so it merits.
+The satisfaction of Christ of the captivity of the ten tribes by Shalmaneser.
 But it remained in the tribe of Judah, under the kings of the house of David.
-And when the tribes of Judah and Benjamin were carried captive by Nebuchadnezzar, the sceptre of Judah ceased for a little while, till the return from the captivity under Cyrus: and then, though they were not an independent government, as they had been before, but owed fealty to the kings of Persia; yet their governor was of themselves, who had the power of life and death, and they were governed by their own laws; and so Judah had a lawgiver from between his feet during the Persian and Grecian monarchies.
+And when the tribes of Judah and Benjamin were carried captive by Nebuchadnezzar, the either more strictly or more largely.
+It is oftentimes used sceptre of Judah ceased for a little while, till the return from the captivity under Cyrus: and then, though they were not an independent government, as they had been before, but owed fealty to the kings of Persia; yet their governor was of themselves, who had the power of life and death, and they were governed by their own laws; and so Judah had a lawgiver from between his feet during the Persian and Grecian monarchies.
 Towards the latter part of the Grecian monarchy, the people were governed by kings of their own, of the race of the Maccabees, for near a hundred years; and after that they were subdued by the Romans.
-But yet the Romans suffered them to be governed by their own laws, and to have a king of their own, Herod the Great, who reigned about forty years, and governed with proper kingly authority, only paying homage to the Romans.
+But yet the Romans suffered them to be governed by their own laws, and to have a king of their own, Herod the Great, who reigned about forty years, a price of infinite value: but only that price, as it respects and governed with proper kingly authority, only paying homage to the Romans.
 But presently after Christ was born he died, as we have an account, Matt. ii.
+19. and

-19. and Archelaus succeeded him; but was soon put down by the Roman emperor; and then the sceptre departed from Judah.
+Archelaus succeeded him; but was soon put down by the Roman emperor; and then the sceptre departed from Judah.
 There were no more temporal kings of Judah after that, neither had that people their governors from the midst of themselves, but were ruled by a Roman governor sent among them; and they ceased to have the power of life and death among themselves.
-Hence the Jews say to Pilate, "It is not lawful for us to put any man to death," John xviii.
+Hence the Jews say to Pilate," It is not lawful for us to put any man to death," John xviii.
 31. Thus the sceptre departed from Judah when Shiloh came.

-Foot Notes 626 Genesis ii.
+626 Genesis ii.
 17.